Debt is a double-edged sword. It allows you access—or earlier access—to resources that might otherwise have been unavailable.

 Another potential benefit to paying your mortgage vs investing is that when you own your home outright or have significant equity, selling the home and moving, or refinancing, is a lot easier.

 Additionally, you’re also removing or decreasing the risk of foreclosure, which puts your family in a better position to weather a future financial setback.
 But if you have a lot of equity in your home vs another home owner who has little to no equity, who do you think the bank is going after first in a foreclosure, all things being equal?

 If a major setback does occur, a home owned free and clear (or close to it) can provide a bedrock asset capable of surviving a personal bankruptcy, although, once again, having your cash liquid and accessible might also protect you from bankruptcy.

-State homestead laws, which provide protection in bankruptcy and from creditors, exempt certain residential real estate value.
+State homestead exemption laws, which provide protection in bankruptcy and from creditors, exempt certain residential real estate value.

 For example, under Florida’s Homestead Act, a primary residence is 100% exempt.
 A secured creditor may still be able to foreclose, but a mortgage-free home is safe from trustee attachment, and the home’s value can come out of a bankruptcy fully intact.

 Similarly, personal residences are exempt from the eligibility tests for most means-tested government benefits.
 So, a homeowner trying to qualify for nursing-home coverage through Medicaid could benefit from shifting wealth into his or her primary residence, if structured correctly.